-DGM transects, grids, and subsequent intrusive investigations confirmed the presence of MEC and MD within MRS-04 as shown on Figure 3.
-The maximum suspected depth of munitions contamination anticipated at MRS-04 is 40 inches bgs.
-Based on the current and future land use as residential, commercial/industrial, agricultural, and recreational, the receptors at MRS-04 include residents, occupational workers, recreational users, and visitors.
-These receptors are anticipated to potentially encounter MEC located on the surface or subsurface during intrusive activities, such as residential activities, farming and utility construction from 0 to 40 inches and deeper.
+DGM transects, grids, and subsequent intrusive investigations confirmed the presence of MD within MRS-05.
+The maximum suspected depth of munitions contamination anticipated at MRS-05 is 40 inches bgs.
+Based on the current and future land use as residential, commercial/industrial, agricultural, and recreational, the receptors at MRS-05 include residents, occupational workers, recreational users, construction workers, and visitors.
+These receptors are anticipated to potentially handle or step on MEC located on the surface or contact subsurface MEC during intrusive activities, such as residential activities, farming and utility construction from 0 to 40 inches and deeper.
 Unless physically moved by human activities, the munitions contamination potentially remaining within the surface and subsurface soils of the MRS is unlikely to migrate from its current location, or to other media.

-The exposure pathways for MC-related contamination are incomplete for the site because comparison of data to site screening levels indicate there is no unacceptable risk (see section 2.7.4.2)
+The exposure pathways for MC-related contamination are incomplete for the site because comparison of data to site screening levels indicate there is not unacceptable risk (see section 2.7.4.2).